 For certain, this can be beneficial, but in Lou’s opinion, a strong work ethic is where Customer Success really flourishes.
 You must be reliable and honest, as well as a good listener and a hard worker.

-If you possess these skills, as well as can remain calm in a crisis, then you have a perfect foundation to build upon for a career in Customer Success.
+If you possess these skills and can remain calm in a crisis, then you have a perfect foundation to build upon for a career in Customer Success.
 Lou also feels that you need to be very flexible with your hours.
-A “can-do attitude” is essential in order to succeed.
+A “can-do attitude” is essential to succeed.

 Philosophy of life